blockchainsllc/in3-docs/docs/api-c.md

 #### evm_state_t

-the current state of the evm
+The current state of the EVM.

-The stuct contains following fields:

 #### evm_get_env

-This function provides data from the enviroment.
+This function provides data from the environment.

-depending on the key the function will set the out_data-pointer to the result.
-This means the enviroment is responsible for memory management and also to clean up resources afterwards.
+Depending on the key, the function will set the out_data-pointer to the result.
+This means the environment is responsible for memory management and also to clean up resources afterward.

 ```c
 typedef int(* evm_get_env) (void *evm, uint16_t evm_key, uint8_t *in_data, int in_len, uint8_t **out_data, int offset, int len)